Generative Bayesian Inference with GANs: GAN Variational Bayes

+This formulation effectively balances global learning from simulated datasets with local adaptation to the observed data $X_0$, offering advantages over purely adversarial schemes such as \Cref{alg:WGAN}, which ignore $X_0$ altogether.
+Another perspective on \eqref{eq:VB_generator} is that it can also be viewed as a weighted loss between simulated datasets $\{X_j\}_{j=1}^T$ and the observed dataset $X_0$.
+We would thereby expect this version to work better than \Cref{alg:WGAN} which does not use $X_0$ at all.

 Indeed, on the toy simulated example in \Cref{ex:toy_RL} we can see that the VB variant produces tighter reconstructions relative to the B-GAN approach.
-The performance, however, is not uniformly better than Algorithm \ref{alg:WGAN-RL}. {We provide a snapshot from another repetition in \Cref{fig:gauss_ex2_another} (\Cref{sec:vb_remarks}), where the spikiness of B-GAN-VB (especially obvious when estimating $\theta_2$) may explain why the MMDs between B-GAN-VB and the true posteriors are larger than for B-GAN-2S in \Cref{fig:gauss_mmd}.} The implementation details of B-GAN-VB are provided in \Cref{sec:supplement_VB} and the algorithm is described in \Cref{alg:WGAN-VB} (Section \ref{sec:vb_remarks}).
-We initialize the generator at a network returned from \Cref{alg:WGAN-RL}, see our discussion in \Cref{sec:VB_initialization}. }
+The performance, however, is not uniformly better than Algorithm \ref{alg:WGAN-RL}.
+We provide a snapshot from another repetition in \Cref{fig:gauss_ex2_another} (\Cref{sec:supplement_VB}), where the spikiness of B-GAN-VB (especially obvious when estimating $\theta_2$) may explain why the MMDs between B-GAN-VB and the true posteriors are larger than for B-GAN-2S in \Cref{fig:gauss_mmd}.
+The algorithm is described in \Cref{alg:WGAN-VB}.
+There are also other variants of adversarial VB using the classification-based KL loss or the Wasserstein loss \citet{mescheder2017adversarial,huszar2017variational}, but we have found that they are less stable to train and thus exclude them from the comparisons.